awsdocs/amazon-emr-release-guide/doc_source/emr-3x-hive.md

       </configuration>
       ```

       *hostname* is the DNS address of the Amazon RDS instance running the database\. *username* and *password* are the credentials for your database\.
-For more information about connecting to MySQL and Aurora database instances, see [Connecting to a DB Instance Running the MySQL Database Engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html) and [Connecting to an Aurora DB Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Connecting.html) in the *Amazon RDS User Guide*\.
+For more information about connecting to MySQL and Aurora database instances, see [Connecting to a DB Instance Running the MySQL Database Engine](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html) and [Connecting to an Aurora DB Cluster](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Connecting.html) in the *Amazon Relational Database Service User Guide*\.

       The JDBC drivers are installed by Amazon EMR\.
 **Note**